 Then there is a hot-online mode.
 The two cold storage modes are of high security compared with the medium security provided by the hot-online mode.

-There are about thirteen icons on the launcher dock when you boot into offline mode with two more (Chromium and Network) added when you boot into an online mode.
+There are about thirteen icons on the launcher dock when you boot into the offline mode with two more (Chromium and Network) added when you boot into an online mode.
 The following apps are installed by default, Electron Bitcoin Client, WarpWallet, bitaddress, bitpaper, qrcode generator, password strength, coinbin), terminal, editor, keyboard, file manager, printer, and power (Incognito Chromium and Network are added for online modes).
 There is no software repository app provided so either you depend solely on the provided apps or you add other software via Terminal.

 Upon boot, you are asked to open or create a wallet with Electron.
 After clicking on the app icon, you are asked to create a passphrase for your encrypted storage (Electron won’t open unless you have inserted a new USB stick drive to save your data on).
 Their amount of entropy is provided as well as the estimated crack time.
-This information is provided to guide you to in creating a highly secure passphrase.
+This information is provided to guide you in creating a highly secure passphrase.

 If there is a wallet on your USB drive, you will log in, if not you will have to create a new wallet.